-- 1.1 The Scheme Property will be invested with the aim of achieving the investment objective of the Funds (as set out in Appendix D of this document) but subject to the limits set out in Chapter 5 of COLL ("COLL 5") and this Prospectus.
-These limits apply to each Fund as summarised below. - 1.2 The investment policy of a Fund may mean that at times it is appropriate not to be fully invested but to hold cash or near cash.
-This will only occur in relation to a Fund when it may reasonably be regarded as necessary to enable Shares to be redeemed or for the efficient management of that Fund in accordance with its investment objectives or a purpose which may reasonably be regarded as ancillary to the investment objectives of that Fund.
+The Scheme Property will be invested with the aim of achieving the investment objective of the Funds (as set out in Appendix I of this document) but subject to the limits set out in Chapter 5 of the COLL Sourcebook ("COLL 5") and this Prospectus.
+These limits apply to each Fund as summarised below.